ljferdinand/PSAppDeployToolkit/README.md

+### Modified for use within University Library System at University of Pittsburgh

 ### What is the PowerShell App Deployment Toolkit?

 The PowerShell App Deployment Toolkit provides a set of functions to perform common application deployment tasks and to interact with the user during a deployment.
 It simplifies the complex scripting challenges of deploying applications in the enterprise, provides a consistent deployment experience and improves installation success rates.